olivmath/WebAssemblyActors-FromCloudtoEdge/README.md

 - wasmtime [docs](https://docs.wasmtime.dev/)

 ## Chapter
+- [x] Creating Your First WebAssembly Module from Scratch
-- [ ] Creating Your First WebAssembly Module
+- [x] Creating Your First WebAssembly Module from Rust
+- [x] Using WebAssembly Host Runtimes
+- [ ] Advanced Guest and Host Communications
+- [ ] WebAssembly and the Actor Model
+- [ ] Advanced Actor and Capability Use Cases